-- Know what to expect after an exterminator sprays for roaches
+- What to expect after roach exterminator treatment

-- Learn what to do if you’re still seeing roaches
+- What to do if you’re still seeing roaches after treatment

 What to Expect After Roach Exterminator Treatment